kivy/kivy-berkelium/README.rst

 -----

 - This extension require Kivy 1.0.7 minimum !
 - This extension is under development.
-It's actually working and tested only for Linux 64 bits.
+It's currently working and tested only for Linux 64 bits.
 - MacOSX can't be supported at the moment, since Kivy require Python 64bits, and Chromium can't be built under 64bits on MacOSX.